qt-dork/ewie.online/src/posts/Maintenance Access Elevation Card Review.md

 <script type="module" src="/assets/js/components/card-frame.js"></script>

 Wow, this card looks extremely underwhelming doesn’t it!

 A *WHOLE* double just to access a single card from HQ!

-I’ve seen a lot of people lamenting the loss of sneakdoor beta.
-A classic card from core set, gone from standard.
-Its gonna leave some people upset that the effect they got was non repeating.
-However, the context in which sneakdoor was printed in and modern netrunner are just vastly different.
-That 2 MU that you see on sneakdoor?
-In early days netrunner, there were not a lot of great utility programs worth playing besides sneakdoor beta, so that 2 mu was not a massive cost.
-Maybe a datasucker or a parasite.
+I’ve seen a lot of people lamenting the loss of [Sneakdoor Beta](https://netrunnerdb.com/en/card/31023).
+A classic card from core set, now gone from standard.
+It's gonna sting for some people to see that its replacement is single-use.
+However, the Netrunner that Sneakdoor was printed in is vastly different to current Netrunner.
+That 2 MU that you see on Sneakdoor?
+At most it would be filled with a Datasucker or a Parasite, but in early days Netrunner, there were not a lot of great utility programs worth playing besides Sneakdoor Beta, so that 2 MU was not a massive cost.

 Nowadays, Crim is flush with great programs.
-You have Cezve, recurring 2 credits, a giant economy card if you can leverage it.
-You have cupellation, the legwork on a stick you want to keep and then use at the right time.
-You also have Malandragem, a sort of expensive card that’s sometimes an inside job that you want to keep around, although its a niche include.
+You have [Cezve](https://netrunnerdb.com/en/card/33017), providing a recurring 2 credits, making it a giant economy card, if you can leverage it.
+You have [Cupellation](https://netrunnerdb.com/en/card/34080), the [Legwork](https://netrunnerdb.com/en/card/31019) on a stick you want to keep and then use at the right time.
+You also have [Malandragem](https://netrunnerdb.com/en/card/34081), a niche and mildly expensive card that’s sometimes an [Inside Job](https://netrunnerdb.com/en/card/31018).

-...and also datasucker is still in Crim sometimes.
+...And also Datasucker is still in Crim sometimes.

-Enter maintenance access.
-Not only are you saving your 2 mu and your juicy 4 credits, installing and using sneakdoor beta was going to be a double anyway! and with the pace of the game increasing and multi access effects being more plentiful, such as twinning and cupellation, you’re going to see three, four, maybe 5 cards in a single maintenance access. that’s on top of the money you would save from surprising your opponent and cheating the HQ ice.
+Enter Maintenance Access.
+Not only are you saving your 2 MU and your juicy 4 credits, installing and using Sneakdoor Beta is basically a double anyway!
+And as the game becomes faster and multi-access effects become more plentiful, such as [Twinning](https://netrunnerdb.com/en/card/33010) and Cupellation, you’re going to see three, four, maybe five cards in a single Maintenance Access.
+And that’s on top of the money you would save from surprising your opponent and cheating the HQ ice.

-See, in the old context of sneakdoor, you could feasibly click sneakdoor a few times in a single turn to see every card in HQ for 4 credits. not a bad deal!
-Nowadays, though, single accesses like that are not efficient if you need to contest a fast paced remote too.
+See, in the old context of Sneakdoor, you could feasibly click Sneakdoor a few times in a single turn to see every card in HQ for 4 credits. not a bad deal!
+Nowadays, though, single accesses like that are not efficient if you also need to contest a fast paced remote.

-Now we have a much more deck building friendly version of sneakdoor beta in the pool that doesn’t potentially overlap with other important utility cards.
+Now we have a much more deck-building friendly version of Sneakdoor Beta in the pool that doesn’t potentially overlap with other important utility cards.
 Seems good.

 But wait, there’s more!!

-The whole suit of cards that Crim loves and feeds off of are powered by this effect.
-It has a natural synergy with Sable, with the success of the HQ run mitigating the cost to play a double.
-Wake Implant also is a multi access card that feeds off of HQ accesses.
-You can charge it up and then let it go onto RND, generating a lot of pressure from a two card combo.
-Ice and credits the corp is using on central servers is ice and credits they are not using for their juicy remotes.
+The whole suite of cards that Crim loves and feeds off of are powered by this effect.
+It has a natural synergy with [Sable](https://netrunnerdb.com/en/card/33011), with successful HQ run refunding the extra click needed to play a double.
+[WAKE Implant](https://netrunnerdb.com/en/card/33078) is also a multi access card that feeds off of HQ accesses.
+You can charge it up and then let it rip into R&D, generating a lot of pressure from a two card combo.
+Ice and credits the corp is using for central servers is ice and credits they are not using for their juicy remotes.

-The floor of this card is that it saves you potentially a nasty face check, maybe 3/4/5 credits for a single ice on HQ if you don’t have the right breaker or a boomerang.
+The floor of this card is that it saves you potentially a nasty face check, maybe 3/4/5 credits for a single ice on HQ, if you don’t have the right breaker or a [Boomerang](https://netrunnerdb.com/en/card/26075).
 Not bad!

-The ceiling of this card is an absolute knockout blow out of nowhere, when the corp thought they were most safe, you strike and snag an agenda, get a wake implant trigger, pop your cupellation and just clean HQ for the win.
+The ceiling of this card is an absolute knockout blow out of nowhere.
+Just when the corp thought they were most safe, you strike and snag an agenda, get a WAKE Implant trigger, pop your Cupellation and just clean HQ for the win.

 It’s not flashy.
 It’s not Sneakdoor beta.
-It’s the most boring card that you think you’ve seen a million times over, and every corp is still never going to respect it.
+It’s the most boring card that you think you’ve seen a million times over,

+And every corp is still never going to respect it.